bogdanapostol97/azure-terraform-dev-environment/README.md

 - Organize modules into a hierarchical structure for better management.
 - Use variables and outputs to make modules flexible and configurable.

-3. Implement Continuous Integration and Continuous Delivery (CI/CD):
+**3. Implement Continuous Integration and Continuous Delivery (CI/CD):**

 - Set up a CI/CD pipeline to automate the testing, building, and deployment of your infrastructure.
 - Use tools like Jenkins, GitLab CI/CD, or Azure DevOps to define and execute your pipeline.
 - Integrate with version control systems like Git to track changes and manage deployments.

 <h2> Conclusion </h2>
 By following the best practices outlined in this document, you can streamline your Terraform infrastructure provisioning process, enhance code quality, and reduce the risk of errors.
 Leveraging modules, variables, and automated testing, you can create a more efficient and reliable infrastructure.
-Remember to adapt these practices to your specific needs and continuously improve your Terraform workflows.